-At The Maritimes Energy Association, we promote the energy industry through our membership base by partnering with governments, policy makers, and other key stakeholders.
+At The Maritimes Energy Association, we promote the energy industry through our membership base by collaborating with governments, policy makers, and other key stakeholders.

 We advocate responsible, safe energy development that works for the region and for our members as the world adapts to a lower carbon economy to address climate change.

-Getting this adaptation right is crucial in a complex energy world in which hydrocarbon supplies are still essential; renewables play an increasingly important role; and ‘clean technologies’ are driving efficiencies and lowering emissions.
+Getting this adaptation right is crucial in a complex energy world.
+Renewables are playing an increasingly important role, and clean technologies are driving efficiencies and lowering emissions; and hydrocarbons continue to have a role to play in a balanced supply mix.

 We work with our members to understand their industry and its needs - and help enable sustainable growth and development within the energy sector.